Fair Processing Notice

 We will normally keep information for no more than 6 years after termination or cancellation of a product, contract or service we provide.
 In certain cases, we will keep your information for longer, particularly where a product includes liability insurances or types of insurance for which a claim could potentially be made by you or a third party at a future date, even after your contract with us has ended.

-We may use automated decision making in processing your personal information for some services and products.
-You can request a manual review of the accuracy of an automated decision if you are unhappy with it.
+- We may use automated decision making in processing your personal information for some services and products.
+You can request a manual review of the accuracy of an automated decision if you are

-Further details of your rights can be obtained by visiting the ICO website at https://ico.org.uk
+Further details of your rights can be obtained by visiting the Jersey Information Commissioner’s Office website at https://oicjersey.org/about-us

 If you would like a review of all your insurance requirements, or would just like to arrange a quotation, please contact us on: